Victorian Bar: Equitable Briefing

 In 2016, the Victorian Bar endorsed the National Model Gender Equitable Briefing Policy, launched by the Law Council of Australia to achieve a nationally consistent approach towards bringing about cultural and attitudinal change within the legal profession concerning gender briefing practices.
-The Victorian Bar has also adopted the Law Council’s Diversity and Equality Charter.
+The Victorian Bar has also adopted the Law Council's Diversity and Equality Charter.
 The Commercial Bar Association of Victoria, members of the Judiciary and the Victorian Equal Opportunity and Human Rights Commission have also launched the CommBar Equitable Briefing Initiative to increase briefing of women at all levels and to engage with the law firms that brief the Commercial Bar to commit to real change.

-In 2018/19, the Bar Council established three new working groups to broaden the conversation about diversity at the Bar to include LGBT, disability and accessibility, and race, ethnicity and cultural diversity.

 International legal practitioners

 All lawyers in Australia must first be admitted to practice.
 In Victoria, the process for admission is conducted by the Victorian Legal Board of Admissions (VLAB).